 While Leadpages has a lot to offer, it’s not without its weak points.
 The process for running A/B testing is a little clunky and their website builder isn’t ideal for bloggers.
 However, the fact that pricing is not based on leads or traffic more than makes up for this.

-- Hosted landing pages with a powerful drag & drop editor.
+- Hosted landing pages with a powerful drag and drop editor.

 - 150+ conversion-optimized landing page templates.